 SCM overall includes many concepts, including the use of version control, build management (compiling and linking the code), and configuration auditing (BOM reports).
 In a monolithic architecture, these basic constructs have served as our ‘north star.’
 Yes, in a microservice architecture we will still use version control, but how much branching and merging will occur with thousands of smaller pieces of code?
 What does build management look like with microservices?
 In many cases, code is not compiled and the build is the process of creating a container image.
 So now what is a BOM report in a microservices application?
 Is it only a list of artifacts that went into the container for that service, with no impact on a larger application?
 And what is an application?
 Is it just a single service?

 When we begin to pose these questions it becomes clear why a microservice blast radius is difficult to predict.
 We are no longer performing the kind of SCM that became a common habit in monolithic development.
 Static linking meant we could reuse libraries, but make them our own by easily renaming them – a common Microsoft development practice.
 If we take a similar approach in microservices, we begin to create microservice sprawl, a condition that further complicates the problem.

 Microservice Sprawl – Don’t Do That

 A lack of visibility into the usage of a single microservice across all of your clusters is a dangerous condition.
-When you don’t know your microservice blast radius, and want to avoid an adverse impact to end users, you are left with some undesirable options.
+When you don’t know your microservice blast radius and want to avoid an adverse impact on end-users, you are left with some undesirable options.
 One option is to run back to monolithic practices even in a cloud-native environment.
 What I’m seeing is the practice of using Kubernetes namespaces to silo ‘application’ configurations.
 In this scenario, all microservices used by a particular application team (product team) are running in their own cluster.
 This is a monolithic practice that leads to both cluster sprawl and service sprawl.
 This scenario almost guarantees that you will experience drift of your services across the clusters.